Mr-Wusu/asana/README.md

 First, build and paint!

-- break this into sections ie navbar for mobile, hero for mobile view, etc.
+- break this into sections like navbar for mobile, hero for mobile view, etc.

 Second, add scripting!